consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Genesis []byte
     // Checkpointing period.
 Number of epochs between checkpoint commitments CheckPeriod abi.ChainEpoch
-    // Checkpoints submit to SubnetActor per epoch Checkpoints cid.Cid // HAMT[epoch]Checkpoint
+    // Checkpoints submitted to the SubnetActor per epoch Checkpoints cid.Cid // HAMT[epoch]Checkpoint
-    // CheckpointVotes includes the validator votes for the checkpoint
-    // of the current window.
+    // Validator votes for the checkpoint of the current window.
     CheckpointVotes cid.Cid // HAMT[cid]CheckVotes
     // ValidatorSet is a set of validators ValidatorSet []hierarchical.Validator